icerpc/icerpc-csharp/examples/Authorization/README.md

 # Authorization

-This example application illustrates how to use an authorization interceptor and middleware to authorize requests.
+This example application illustrates how to create an authorization interceptor and middleware that can be used to authorize requests.

 The server is configured with two middleware components: `LoadSession` and `HasSession`.
 The first middleware is responsible for loading the session from the request field and storing it in a corresponding `Feature`.
 The second